Danushan99/loop_assignment-/README.md

 ## Run

-1.Clone the Project
+1.Clone the Project <br />
-2.Navigate into the project directory
+2.Navigate into the project directory <br />
-3.Install project dependencies using npm or Yarn.
-If you're using npm 4.Once the dependencies are installed, you can start the development server.
-Use the following command:
+3.Install project dependencies using npm or Yarn. <br />
+4.Once the dependencies are installed, you can start the development server.
+Use the following command: <br />

-[npm run dev]
+[npm run dev] <br />
 5.Your React + Vite.js project should now be running locally.
 You can access it in your web browser at the specified address, usually http://localhost:3000.